 Certainly, many businesses opt for sleek, chrome-like looks for their offices, filling spaces with metal and glass like a skyscraper brought indoors.

 But the gritty, edgy, and raw feel brought by brick walls and exposed ceilings is especially popular today.

 Many designers who incorporate industrial elements and different textures can help prevent those oh-so-dreaded feelings of drab monotony.

-Industrial elements can work in small quantities, as well – for instance, by adding in a brick wall as an accent to an office with an otherwise sleek appearance.
+Industrial elements can also work in small quantities.
+For instance, by adding in a brick wall as an accent to an office with an otherwise sleek appearance.